dnlgmz/dnlgmz/README.md

 ### Hello ✨  I am Daniel Gomez!

-- 🔭 My graduate studies is in Struct Mol Bio (SMB), Microbio & Immuno (M&I), Cancer Biology (CB), and my thesis is on the Virophysics of a molecular nanomachine as a promising antiviral target for drug design, discovery, and development
+- 🔭 My graduate studies is in Struct Mol Bio (SMB), Microbio & Immuno (M&I), Cancer Biology (CB), and my current research is on Virophysics and Epitope-based Vaccines (EBV) of infection-related cancers and promising antiviral targets for drug design, discovery, and development

 - I am authoring papers right now on synthetic and sturctural vaccinology (SSV), immunotherapy, advances in gene and cell therapy, and bioengineering.